ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ## Annotations without Imports

-When Python's types were first introduced (PEP 484 and subsequent enhancements), using generics like lists and dictionaries in annotations required importing their `typing` counterparts (`typing.List`, `typing.Dict`, etc.).
-However, starting with Python 3.9, the language allows the use of built-in collection types directly as generic types.
+Starting with Python 3.9, Python allows the use of built-in collection types directly as generic types.
 This means you can write `list[int]` instead of importing `List` from `typing`, and similarly for `dict`, `tuple`, and `set`.

-This change (specified in PEP 585) ([PEP 585--Type Hinting Generics In Standard Collections | peps.python.org](https://peps.python.org/pep-0585/#:~:text=contexts,to%20parameterize%20contained%20types)) simplifies type annotations by removing the need for extra imports and making the syntax more natural.
+This removes the extra imports and makes the syntax more natural:
-Compare the following with the earlier examples:

 ```python
 # example_13.py